scholtzm/opencv-steam-captcha/README.md

 ![alt tag](https://raw.githubusercontent.com/scholtzm/opencv-steam-captcha/master/data/2GCZ4A.png)

-This is an experimental/learning project which attemps to solve the captcha used at steamcommunity.com.
+This is an experimental/learning project which attempts to solve the captcha used at steamcommunity.com.
 This project is currently just a proof of concept and *does not* solve the captcha completely.

 ### Data